-The wrist links the hand to the arm.
-The wrist is a complex mechanical system of 8 small bones known as the carpal bones.
+The wrist links the hand to the forearm.
+The wrist is a complex system of many small bones (known as the carpal bones) and ligaments.
 The carpal bones are arranged in 2 interrelated rows.
-One row connects with the ends of the bones in the forearm—radius and ulna.
+One row connects with the ends of the bones in the forearm—the radius and ulna.
 If you hold your hand in the thumbs-up position, the bone on the top of your forearm is the radius; the one on the bottom is the ulna.

 Hand Muscles and Hand Tendons